18 19 Season

 Directed by Peter Pasyk

-Coal Mine Theatre
+Co-Production with Coal Mine Theatre

 In the immersive virtual world of the Nether, guests can log in, assume an identity and indulge their darkest desires.
 A serpentine crime drama and haunting sci-fi thriller, The Nether explores the consequences of living out one’s private dreams.
 Written by Susan Smith Blackburn Prize-Winner Jennifer Haley and directed by acclaimed Coal Mine alumnus Peter Pasyk (Killer Joe, Poison).

 Dora Award Winner: Outstanding Lighting Design, Patrick Lavender

 Toronto Theatre Critics Award Winner: Best Design for Set and Lighting, Patrick Lavender; Best Design for Sound and Music, Richard Feren; Best Design for Costume, Michelle Bohn; Best Design for Projection, Nick Bottomley

 Written by Jennifer Haley